why electric bikes are not popular 1

 Lack of charging infrastructure

 The limited availability of charging infrastructure is another factor that contributes to the limited range of electric bikes.
 While charging stations for electric cars are becoming increasingly common, the same cannot be said for electric bikes.
 Without a widespread network of charging stations, electric bike users may face difficulties finding a place to recharge their bikes during longer rides.
-This lack of charging infrastructure adds to range anxiety and makes electric bikes less appealing to potential buyers.
+This lack of charging infrastructure increases range anxiety and makes electric bikes less appealing to potential buyers.

 Inadequate battery capacity